hupili/python-for-data-and-media-communication-gitbook/notes-week-01.md

 In this very first chapter, you will start a journey, swimming in the ocean of codes and data.
 During the following months, you may experience a staggering start, enjoyable progress or even deeply frustration.
 You have to step out your comfort zone, learning from each other and conquer the overwhlming information world with your persistence and intelligence.
 If you have the determination to accept this chanllenge, you will see a brand new yourself at the end of the course.
 ## Objective of this week
 * Learn what is terminal, Able to navigate file system in Terminal, using shell.
-* Create the first python script and execute it
+* Create the first python script and execute it.

 ## 1. About terminal on Mac
 ### What is terminal on Mac？